 Outdoor Adventure

 For those looking to embrace wellness through physical activity, a number of outdoor guides take the stress out of planning an excursion.
-She Moves Mountains is a women-led company with guides that lead epic all-women climbing retreats.
+She Moves Mountains leads all-women climbing retreats.
 In Washington, their beginner’s retreat includes a yoga component at Mount Erie on Fidalgo Island.
-From Friday Harbor on San Juan Island, Sea Quest’s multi-day backcountry kayaking trips are an excellent way to disconnect in the beauty of nature.
+On San Juan Island, Sea Quest’s multi-day kayaking trips are an excellent way to disconnect in the beauty of nature.
 Be sure to keep your eyes peeled for orca whales.

-Alternatively, hit the trail with Washington-based Holman Health Connections, yoga instructors who combine backpacking and hiking retreats with yoga and meditation.
-Join their day retreat meditation hikes at Mount Rainier and other locations or immerse yourself in longer getaways like their Whidbey Island yoga and meditation retreat at Aldermarsh Retreat Center, which features hiking trails as well as a cordwood sauna and Japanese soaking tub.
+Alternatively, hit the trail with Washington-based Holman Health Connections.
+Their instructors combine backpacking and hiking retreats with yoga and meditation.
+Join meditation-focused day hikes or immerse yourself in longer getaways.
+Their Whidbey Island yoga and meditation retreat at Aldermarsh Retreat Center is a popular option.

 About the Author

-Ellee Thalheimer is a freelance writer and guidebook author based in the Pacific Northwest who has contributed to publications like Lonely Planet Guidebooks, Alaska Airlines Magazine, and Adventure Cyclist Magazine.
+Ellee Thalheimer is a freelance writer and guidebook author based in the Pacific Northwest.
+She has contributed to publications like Lonely Planet Guidebooks, Alaska Airlines Magazine, and Adventure Cyclist Magazine.
 When she can’t get outside, she writes fiction, drinks local IPAs, and perfects her handstands.